SAGE: Semantic-Aware Gray-Box Game Regression Testing with Large Language Models: Evaluation

 \textit{(i) Random~\cite{hu2024language,li2022gbgallery}.} A general-purpose exploration baseline based on uniform random action sampling over all available actions, with each candidate action assigned equal probability.
 Invalid actions are not excluded.
 This serves as a lower bound for uninformed exploration.

 \textit{(ii) PPO~\cite{PPO}.} As a state-of-the-art general-purpose exploration agent, we adopt the Stable-Baselines3~\cite{raffin2021stable} implementation.
-Models are pre-trained for 100{,}000 steps with $\gamma=0.95$, learning rate $3\times 10^{-4}$, and batch size 256, and then stored in \texttt{data/models}.
+Specifically, we use PPO with \texttt{MlpPolicy}.
+Unless otherwise stated, the policy follows the default SB3 MLP architecture for vector observations, using a \texttt{FlattenExtractor} and separate actor/critic networks with two hidden layers of 64 units each, \texttt{Tanh} activations, orthogonal initialization, and Adam optimization.
+Models are pre-trained for 100{,}000 steps with learning rate $3\times 10^{-4}$, discount factor $\gamma=0.95$, and batch size 256.
+The remaining PPO hyperparameters follow the SB3 defaults.
+The resulting models are then stored in \texttt{data/models}.
 During inference, we load the corresponding model and execute it in stochastic mode (\texttt{deterministic = False}) for the prescribed number of steps, consistent with other baselines.
+For fair comparison, all PPO-based components in our framework use the same Stable-Baselines3 implementation and the same PPO configuration unless otherwise stated.

-\textit{(iii) diff-Qlearning~\cite{RLReg}.} In contrast to the general-purpose exploration methods above, diff-Qlearning is a regression-specific RL approach proposed by~\cite{RLReg}, specifically designed for detecting potential regressions in game environment.
+\textit{(iii) diff-Qlearning~\cite{RLReg}.} In contrast to the general-purpose exploration methods above, diff-Qlearning is a regression-specific RL approach proposed by~\cite{RLReg}, specifically designed for detecting potential regressions in game environments.
 The method trains a Q-learning agent across different software versions, leveraging \textit{differential behavior signals} as implicit supervision to guide exploration toward areas likely to contain regressions.
 Unlike policy-based methods such as PPO, diff-Qlearning treats training trajectories themselves as test cases.
-Each episode is executed under both the old and new versions of the game, and behavioral discrepancies—such as differences in rewards, state transitions, or violation of pre-defined rules—are used to reinforce states that may indicate bugs introduced during version updates.
+Each episode is executed under both the old and new versions of the game, and behavioral discrepancies—such as differences in rewards, state transitions, or violations of pre-defined rules—are used to reinforce states that may indicate bugs introduced during version updates.
 Following the configuration described in the original paper, we implement diff-Qlearning using a learning rate $\alpha = 0.2$, discount factor $\gamma = 0.99$, and an initial exploration rate $\epsilon = 0.5$, which decays every 100 steps until reaching a minimum of 0.01.
 The total training step budget is kept consistent with other baselines to ensure fair comparison.

 \textit{(iv) Human-recorded test cases~\cite{ostrowski2013automated}.} To align with practical settings, we also include human-recorded test cases as high-quality human baselines~\cite{politowski2021survey}.
 Three experienced testers participated, each with 2–3 years of professional experience in game QA or development and over 200 hours of gameplay experience in the original versions of \textit{Overcooked} and \textit{Minecraft}.
 Each tester recorded five trajectories per task using keyboard and mouse, resulting in approximately 1,800 trajectories in total.
 On average, each version update required about 6 hours of recording per participant.